CCurl/fcc/README.md

 - Fixed-size tables and heap
 - Basic optimization only (peephole)
 - `else` clause not yet implemented
+- Maximum of 20 nexted locals (400 bytes)

 ### Key Features
 - Byte and word memory access (`c@`, `c!`, `@`, `!`)
 - Direct system call support via register operations
+- Pointer arithmetic and local array access via EDI and `locs`
 - Multi-base number literals (binary, decimal, hex, character)
 - Integrated optimization pass
 - Compact, self-contained compiler
 - Clean separation of IRL generation and code emission
-- Stack-based execution model with register access
+- Stack-based execution model with register and pointer access

 This compiler serves as an example of a minimal but functional compiler implementation, demonstrating core compiler concepts in a clear and understandable way.